reselbob/k8sdemos/service-mesh/readme.md

 This exercise assumes that you have a publicly accessible Kubernetes Cluster up and running and that [Istio](https://istio.io/docs/concepts/what-is-istio/) running is the cluster.

+**Steo 1:** Make Isito restrict all outbuond traffic, except for URLS and port explicitily declaried

+`kubectl get configmap istio -n istio-system -o yaml | sed 's/mode: ALLOW_ANY/mode: REGISTRY_ONLY/g' | kubectl replace -n istio-system -f -`

-**Step 1:** `ssh` into or access a command line shell into a environment that has access to your Kubernetes cluster.
+**Step 2:** `ssh` into or access a command line shell into a environment that has access to your Kubernetes cluster.

-**Step 2:** Clone the source code for this exercise into the environment
+**Step 3:** Clone the source code for this exercise into the environment

 `git clone https://github.com/reselbob/k8sdemos.git`

-**Step 3:** Navigate to the directory that has the source code for this exercise.
+**Step 4:** Navigate to the directory that has the source code for this exercise.

 `cd k8sdemos/service-mesh`

-**Step 4:** To configure Istio to inject a sidecar when created in the `default` namespace, execute the following command:
+**Step 5:** To configure Istio to inject a sidecar when created in the `default` namespace, execute the following command:

 `kubectl label namespace default istio-injection=enabled`

-**Step 5:** Install Istio-ized Multi-deployment Application.
+**Step 6:** Install Istio-ized Multi-deployment Application.
 To create the deployments for the Istio-ized Multi-deployment Application, execute the following command

 `kubectl apply -f manifests/deployments.yaml`

-**Step 6:** To create the services for the Istio-ized Multi-deployment Application, execute the following command
+**Step 7:** To create the services for the Istio-ized Multi-deployment Application, execute the following command

 `kubectl apply -f manifests/services.yaml`

-**Step 7:** Allow Access to the Istio-ized Multi-deployment Application.
+**Step 8:** Allow Access to the Istio-ized Multi-deployment Application.
 Find the IP address of `istio-ingressgateway`.

 `kubectl get svc -n istio-system | grep istio-ingressgateway`

 Save the pubic IP address of `istio-ingressgateway`.
 You'll need it

-**Step 8:** Enter the public IP address of `istio-ingressgateway` into the address bar of your computer's browser.
+**Step 9:** Enter the public IP address of `istio-ingressgateway` into the address bar of your computer's browser.

 You should get an error, an "Unable to find web site" error.

-**Step 9:** Bind the ingress rule to Istio to allow access to the application.
+**Step 10:** Bind the ingress rule to Istio to allow access to the application.

 `kubectl apply -f manifests/ingress.yaml`